-- 1. Understand the basic concepts of mechanical and electromechanical sensors, their electrical characteristics. - 2.
-Understand/Analyze various capacitor sensors, ultrasonic sensors their electrical characteristics. - 3.
-Analyze various thermal sensors, principle of operation. - 4.
+- 1. Explain the basic concepts of mechanical and electromechanical sensors, their electrical characteristics. - 2.
+Analyze various capacitor sensors, ultrasonic sensors their electrical characteristics. - 3.
+Compare and elaborate various thermal sensors, principle of operation. - 4.
 Distinguish various magnetic sensors based on their operations, radiation sensors and their operation. - 5.
 Analyze various film sensors and operation of different nano sensors and their applications.

-(A30358) INDUSTRIAL SAFETY ENGINEERING (OPEN ELECTIVE-IV)
+(A30358) INDUSTRIAL SAFETY ENGINEERING

+(OPEN ELECTIVE)